-The long planned update to Alice in Wonderland debuted at Disneyland Thursday.
+The long-planned update to Alice in Wonderland debuted at Disneyland Thursday.
 Part of the update was to deal with safety issues raised in 2010 when a worker slipped on the outside portion of the upper track.
-After that incident, temporary safety rails were put in place while Disneyland and Walt Disney Imagineering worked to resolve the safety issues to the satisfaction of all parties, and make the end result a design worthy of Walt Disney’s original Magic Kingdom.
+After that incident, temporary safety rails were put in place.
+At the same time, Disneyland and Walt Disney Imagineering worked to resolve the safety issues to the satisfaction of all parties and make the result from a design worthy of Walt Disney’s original Magic Kingdom.

 Video: Updated Alice in Wonderland dark ride at Disneyland with new projections & effects

-The newly rebuilt down ramp still features the twists and turns regular Disneyland visitors remember, albeit on a wider track.
+The newly rebuilt ramp still features the twists and turns regular Disneyland visitors remember, albeit on a wider track.
 The new rails on the exit (left) side of the vehicles reflect the vine architecture of the exterior.
-There is also a digitally projected animated tea party seen when entering the final scene at the bottom of the down ramp.
+A digitally projected animated tea party is seen when entering the final scene at the bottom of the down ramp.

-As to why it took so long to come up with this design and more, no one will talk on the record.
+As to why it took so long to develop this design and more, no one will talk on the record.

 This former Imagineer’s view on the revised attraction: